ArcelorMittal Kryvyi Rih, Ukraine

-Public money for ArcelorMittal but no real public benefit
+Public money for ArcelorMittal but no real public benefits

 In 2006 ArcelorMittal received a USD 200 million loan from the EBRD to modernise its steel mill in Kryvyi Rih, with an eye to increase energy efficiency and to considerably improve the environmental conditions in the area (find details from the project documentation below.)

 Five years later and after the project has been completed, there is no evidence of improvements in energy efficiency at the plant, as an analysis by Bankwatch (pdf) showed.
 Although carbon dioxide and other emissions have decreased by 20 percent, this reduction is directly related to lower production levels during the economic crisis of 2008.

 The EBRD itself has acknowledged that the loan had very little if any impact to improve the environment at Kryvyi Rih:

 The investment with ArcelorMittal Kryviy Rih (AMKR) … has achieved the objectives related to increased capacity utilisation, corporate restructuring and market expansion.
 Conversely, it fell short of its energy efficiency objectives; and saw an unsatisfactory environmental performance.

 (EBRD draft Country Strategy for Ukraine 2011-2014, p.60)

 The 20 percent decrease in emissions was a result of lower production levels during the economic downturn of 2008.